-Net neutrality is the major buzz word in India following the Telecom Regulatory Authority of India (TRAI), which sets internet rules in the country, planning to do away with the concept.
+Net neutrality is the major buzzword in India following the Telecom Regulatory Authority of India (TRAI), which sets internet rules in the country, planning to do away with the concept.
 Major telecom companies are in favor of the government curbing every citizen’s right to online freedom and charge for using services such as Viber, Whatsapp, and Skype, to name a few.
-The objective of these companies is to control these websites and apps and make more money.

 One of the companies to make a wise move is Flipkart who has stepped back following a major backlash after suggesting it would join Airtel’s Zero app platform.
 Flipkart recently announced its decision to pull out of its partnership with Bharti Airtel and said it remained committed to the larger cause of net neutrality in India.
 Users played a major role in their decision after they down rated Flipkart’s app on various app stores.
 Let’s hope the consumer wins this war on net neutrality which should have been a non-issue in the first place.